Prime Minister Jacinda Ardern's Justin Lester Labour blunder 'embarrassing'

 "My reference there in terms of the way he branded himself in the campaign wasn't overt in that regard."

-Today Ardern conceded said had made a mistake.
+Today Ardern conceded she had made a mistake.

 "I'd made the assumption that yes, he was an endorsed candidate, but that doesn't necessarily mean someone then formally runs on a Labour ticket, in this case he did, it's a very small difference."